View Greater Bay Area Shooting Ranges in a larger map

 Two shotgun ranges including 5-Stand sporting clays, plus covered 10 yards and 25 yard pistol, 50 and 100 yard rifle ranges.
 Numerous events held there; has a stocked pond for recreational fishing.

 See this web site for more info: Yolo_Sportsmens_Association

 Gun range and large retail store just south of I-80.
 Open 7 days.
-They rent pistols and rifles, yes you can shoot rifles in their indoor range.
+Strict range rules, call ahead for details.

 See their web site for more info: www.gunsfishing.com

 note: This facility may have closed.
 Call ahead first.

 After operating for 80 years they have been ordered to close.
 Check their web site below for details.